-However, by the nature of its activities (mainly private banking, securities services, corporate credit) the Group has very limited market risk exposure.
-The impact of an immediate change in an unobservable parameter would have no consequence on the net profit of the Group.
+However, by the nature of its activities (mainly private banking, securities services, corporate lending) the Group has very limited market risk exposure.
+The impact of an immediate change in an unobservable parameter would have very limited consequence on the Group net profit.